collinzurfluh1/EWU_GIT_CTF_LEVELS/README.md

 # EWU GIT CTF

-Welcome to level 6!
+Welcome to level 8!

 ## Your Mission

-	Modify the hidden file “If you need help, feel free to look it up :)”
-	Add the hidden file to git
-	Create antiSpyAgency.txt
-	Add antiSpyAgency.txt
-	Create a commit
-	Push the commit
-	Checkout level 7
+	Checkout coolscript.py and see what you can find.

 ## How to select levels